noubre/seekdeep/README.md

 A P2P-enabled desktop application that interfaces with local LLMs (Ollama) using Pear Runtime, Hyperswarm, and Hypercore technologies.

+This is a work in progress and under development.

 ## Key Features

 - **P2P Networking**: Decentralized connections via Hyperswarm without central servers
 - **LLM Integration**: Direct interface with Ollama for local LLM access
 - **Dual Chat Modes**:
   - Collaborative mode where all peers see all messages
-  - Private mode where each peer has a separate conversation
+  - Individual mode where each peer has a separate conversation
 - **Model Sharing**: Host shares available models with connected peers
 - **Markdown Rendering**: Rich formatting of LLM responses
 - **Thinking Content Display**: Visibility into the LLM's reasoning process if available